lasso-js/karma-lasso/README.md

             cacheProfile: 'development',
             // 3. tempdir is the directory where all the generated files will be stored.
             tempdir: './.coverage',
-            // 4. to enable coverage, the coverage key should be added in the optimizer config
+            // 4. to enable coverage, the coverage key should be added in the lasso config
             coverage: {
                 // 5.
 A string glob pattern or an array of patterns matching the files for which,
                 // coverage report is to be generated